dotmenu/dotmenu/README.md

-# CrystalSharp
+# Dotmenu

-CrystalSharp is a C# package designed to simplify the creation of menus in console applications.
-With CrystalSharp, you can easily create interactive menus for user interaction.
+Dotmenu is a straightforward console menu library designed to streamline user interactions in console applications.

 ## Features